 We have been blessed with the generosity of our Board of Trustees, alumni, parents, parents of alumni, grandparents and friends, and we do not take these blessings for granted.
 Please explore our site to find out how you can help us now to secure our future.

 Contact Dr. Vasta for: • How to find meaning in your giving to Xaverian • Major and Planned Giving • Questions pertaining to the oversight of the school advancement office

 Bio: Dr. Christopher Vasta ’00 is Xaverian’s Chief Administrator for School Advancement, responsible for developing a program to communicate Xaverian’s mission to all school constituencies and securing financial assistance through a comprehensive development program.
 He holds a Bachelor of Arts in mathematics and education from Merrimack College, a Master of Education from Bridgewater State University, and a Doctor of Education from Northeastern University.

 Dr. Vasta has played a role at every level of school leadership, whether in the classroom as a teacher, on the field as a coach, after school as a club moderator, a campus minister, or in the administration as dean of students and the assistant principal for academics.
 In his current role, he leads a team of advancement professionals who build and sustain a culture of philanthropy in order to ensure that the mission of the school is appropriately funded in both the near- and long-term.

 An important formative experience for Dr. Vasta occurred in the summer of 2004, when he volunteered with the Order of St. Augustine (Augustinians) in San Gimignano, Italy.
-Dr. Vasta lives in Medway with his wife, four children, and his parents.
+Dr. Vasta lives in Medway with his wife and four children.